owncloud/ocis/changelog/unreleased/change-lower-idp-token-lifespans.md

-Fix: Lower IDP token lifespans
+Bugfix: Lower IDP token lifespans

 We've lowered the IDP token lifespans to more reasonable durations.